 Step 6: it’s time to shape the chisel

 After you cut the landing, you need to shape the chisel.
 To do that, you need to move your left hand towards the right.
 Keep doing the movement this way until you create the chisel angle is 45 degrees.

 As you have cut the landing already, you need to shape it properly as well.
 To do that, you need to rotate the bit anticlockwise.
 Keep doing this, and you will create a landing shape.

 Step 8: make sure to cut, shape and rotate together

 So far, you have sharpened each edge.
-Now, to give the drill bit an even finish, you need to do the cutting, shaping, and rotating altogether.
+Now, to give the drill bit an even finish, you need to cut, shape, and rotate altogether.
 Keep following the process, moving the bit even at 180 degrees.

 Step 9: Keep repeating the combined tasks to get the desired finish.

 It may take a while to sharpen the drill bit properly.
 But, to get a long-lasting sharpness, you need to follow the process of cutting, shaping, and rotating the bit repeatedly.
-And to get an even sharpness, you may need to rotate the bit at different angles in your hand.
+And to get a consistent edge, you may need to turn the bit at different angles in your hand.

 Points to remember:

 Overall, these are the steps that are followed on regular drill bits.
-However, if you have some other types of bits, you need to keep the below information in mind during sharpening.
+However, if you have other bits, you need to keep the below information in mind during sharpening.